top of page

 2) Get an Air Purifier

-From the hum of passing traffic to the haze that settles after a long day of commuting and chemtrails, the air we breathe in town is… well, let’s just say it’s not what jungle lungs are made for.
+From the hum of passing traffic to the haze that settles after a long day of commuting and chemtrails, the air we breathe in town is… well, let’s just say it’s not what my transitioning jungle lungs are made for.

 You can even choose from seven different filter options depending on your needs — like “Mama-to-Be” for pregnancy-safe filtering, “Overreactor” for sensitivities, or “The Critter Cuddler” for pet owners.
 Think of it as a personal air guardian: tracking smog, pollen, and particulates so you can breathe easy—literally.